PurvaDeekshit/AEM-Engineering-Test/README.md

 # AEM-Engineering-Test

 I have used JAVA and Sprinboot framework for this project.
+I initialized the project using springboot initializr: https://start.spring.io/

 To add DevOps capabilities to the project, I have used the following CNCF suggested tools since they are CNCF graduated projects described on the CNCF landscape webpage: https://landscape.cncf.io/.